nickdoa/AdvancedEnchantmentsAddon/README.md

 - Summon protection and summon throttling for guards, spirits, ruse zombies, obsidian guardians, and epidemic carriers.
 - Custom set effects for Dimensional Shift and Winter's Mercy.

-## Not Included

-- No SoulGems dependency.
-- No SoulGems inventory draining.
-- No Soul Mode checks.
-- No while-equipped Active Soul upkeep loop.

-Soul costs that still exist in addon mechanics, such as death-save, Inertia, and Immortal, use souls stored on the relevant AdvancedEnchantments item.

 ## Commands

 | Command | Description |